-They say that every picture tells a story – or sometimes more.
-When seventeen year old Peggy finds an old photograph of her family and Oliver, the American friend of her father’s who lived with them for a while around nine years ago, she misses her father and cuts out his face to put it close to her heart – the question is does her father deserve such devotion?
+Every photograph tells a story, or sometimes more.
+When seventeen year old Peggy finds one of her family and Oliver, the American friend of her father’s who lived with them for a while around nine years ago, she misses her father and cuts out his face to put it close to her heart – the question is does her father deserve such devotion?

 Peggy’s family is not exactly ordinary.
 Her German mother, Ute, is a concert pianist of some renown who met her father when he stepped in as her replacement page-turner.
 James is a member of the North London Retreaters – a small group of men who believe the end of the world is coming and that they will survive.
 Egged on by group leader Oliver, an American, James becomes obsessed by it.

 Back in 1976, when Ute goes off on a concert tour, James and Peggy take to living in a tent in the garden.
 He lets her skip school.
 They spend their days hunting and cooking squirrels and watching the day go by in the cemetery at the bottom of the garden.
 Her father tells her stories around the campfire:

 ‘Long ago, in a land called Hampshire,’ he said, ‘there was a family who lived together in die Hütte.
 They survived off the land and no one ever told them what to do.’

 ‘A magical, secret place in the forest,’ my father said with a catch in his voice.
 ‘Our very own little cabin, with wooden walls, and wooden floors, and wooden shutters at the windows. …’